datumbox/VernamVeil/README.md

 def fx(i: int, seed: bytes, bound: int | None) -> int:
-    # Simple but cryptographically unsafe fx
+    # Simple but cryptographically unsafe fx; see below for a more complex example
     b = seed[i % len(seed)]
     result = ((i ** 2 + i * b + b ** 2) * (i + 7))
     if bound is not None: